RayNaz05/Ray-Tracing-Renderer/README.md

 # 🌌 Ray Tracing Renderer (C)

 A lightweight CPU-based ray tracing engine built in C, demonstrating the core principles of computer graphics and lighting simulation.
-The project demonstrates the fundamentals of **computer graphics**, including vectors, rays, lighting, shading, and anti-aliasing — all implemented from scratch without external graphics libraries.
+The project demonstrates the fundamentals of **computer graphics**, including vectors, rays, lighting, shading, and anti-aliasing.

 ---